ymg-team/kompetisiid-design/README.md

 # kompetisi.id-design
-web design of kompetisi.id, build using pug and sass
+web design of https://kompetisi.id, build using pug and sass

 ## Preview
 Please follow this link to preview https://kompetisiid.netlify.com